The Naked Brothers Band (TV series): Critical response

 On January 25, 2007, Felicia R. Lee from The New York Times called both the film and television series, "an ebullient mock documentary", while Variety reporter Laura Fries states, "the band does its best to re-create the frenetic whimsy of The Monkees while maintaining its kid-like sensibilities.
 The plots are of little consequence and, like The Monkees, the show is an amalgam of silent movie shenanigans, music videos and cartoon-like antics."
 She also acknowledges how "satire for kids is tricky business, especially when the target audience is still grappling with issues regarding truth and imagination vs. reality.
 This fake rock 'n' roll world these young kids are thrown into makes for a creative premise, but often puts the stars a little too close to adult situations.
 [T]he physical comedy and gross out humor works, although at times, 'Naked Brothers Band' can feel like an inside joke gone awry."

-"They actually write great pop melodies, like a young Beatles kind of thing.
-Kids can tune in to a TV show and watch other kids write songs?
-There's never been anything like that."